 In very large litters in large breeds of dogs, or in very small dogs with large demanding puppies, the loss of calcium in the milk cannot be made up fast enough from the bitch’s calcium reserves and a sudden fall in blood-calcium triggers milk fever symptoms.

 Treatment is fortunately dramatic in its effectiveness.
 An injection of a calcium solution revives the bitch within minutes.

 It is absolutely vital that this injection is given intravenously because the bitch’s circulation is so poor that very little calcium will be absorbed by any other route of administration.
 Under no circumstances should anything be given by mouth, because the swallowing reflex is affected.

 Adequate levels of calcium carbonate should be provided in the diet and supplementary feeding of the litter should be considered to limit the further demands on the bitch.

 The second post-natal problem also can occur very suddenly.
 Mastitis is an infection of the mammary gland which, in many cases, is caused by the staphylococcus group of bacteria.

 The bitch suddenly resents the puppies suckling from a particular gland, it is reluctant to move or eat, and the affected gland feels very hard and hot.
 The dog is usually running a high fever and is in considerable pain.

-Veterinary attention should be sought without delay as the infection can spread to other tissues and a life threatening septicemia may develop.
-As the bacteria usually resists penicillin, broad-spectrum antibiotics are required.
+Veterinary attention should be sought without delay as the infection can spread to other tissues and a life-threatening septicemia may develop.
+As the bacteria usually resist penicillin, broad-spectrum antibiotics are required.